Kennik89/NumberToTextConverter/README.md

 They were tested on IntelliJ IDEA with mac laptop.

+## Specifications
+The input must be in integer with the pattern like <0..999999>.?<0..99>

+Output will be given as string.

 ### Prerequisites

 Ensure that the machine is installed with JDK/JRE, and the classpath is applied in the environment variable.